kelsa-pi/unodit/README.md

 # unodit
 **UNO** **Di**alog **T**ools (alpha version) automate some of the tedious tasks with dialogs in order to help you write your own extension for LibreOffice.

 Use this library to prepare your python script with dialogs as extension for LibreOffice or embed in document.
-Newcomers would benefit from reading generated code or writing macros with simple dialog boxes for interaction with a user.
+Newcomers would benefit from reading generated code (see `examples` directory) or writing macros with simple dialog boxes for interaction with a user.

 `unodit` main features are: